AndrewPaulLund/cs205project/README.md

 With a bin size of 1 million, we would like to note that one chromosome will be limited to ~250 bins, thus allowing us in principle to use up to ~250 parallel processes for SNP analysis.
+We used one chromosome from each sample for the majority of our project's analyses.

 |  DNA  | RNA |
 |:---:|:---:|
 |![bin1](report_images/binning_dna_bins.png)  |  ![bin3](report_images/binning_rna_bins.png)|

-As seen in the time and speedup plots, we see excellent speedup for our binning technique and are pleased with the results.
+As seen in the time and speedup plots and table, we see excellent speedup for our binning technique and are pleased with the results.
+All results show a nearly linear speedup compared to the dashed linear line.
+It is interesting to note that RNA 1 exceeded linear speedup, and we think this is perhaps due to the single core (our serial benchmark) being too fast.
+This could be mitigated by running more tests and averaging them.

 |  DNA  | RNA |
 |:---:|:---:|